andrezero/andretorgal-site/src/pages/about/index.md

 If you are curious about how this website ~~was built~~ is being built, take a look at [the docs](/meta).

 _Spoiler_: it's a static site, entirely generated from Markdown files [here's the source code for the page you are currently reading](https://github.com/andrezero/andretorgal.site/blob/master/content/pages/about/index.md).
-I'm using [React Static](https://github.com/nozzle/react-static) as a generator, and on top of that, my models, collectors, transformers, and views, entirely written in Typescript and Scss.
+I'm using [React Static](https://github.com/nozzle/react-static) as a generator, and on top of that, my models, collectors, transformers, and views, entirely written in Typescript and SCSS.